1Genevieve/Survival-Analysis/README.md

 **exp(coef)** - exponential of the coefficient.
 The hazard ratio itself or relative risk.
 Taking the exponential of the coefficient (i.e., exp(coef)) gives the hazard ratio associated with a one-unit increase in age.
 If exp(coef) > 1, a one-unit increase in age leads to an increased hazard (higher risk).
 If exp(coef) < 1, a one-unit increase in age leads to a decreased hazard (lower risk).
 Thus, every year increase in age increases the hazard ratio by 0.06.
 The increase is linear meaning older people have the same risk of death of 0.06 as younger people (which is not correct, but I will tackle that later).

+**Hazard ratio** - represents the ratio of the hazard rates between two groups (usually defined by a binary variable or a unit change in a continuous variable).
+A hazard ratio greater than 1 suggests an increased hazard rate in the compared group, a hazard ratio less than 1 suggests a decreased hazard rate, and a hazard ratio of 1 suggests no difference in hazard rates.
+When interpreting the Cox proportional hazards model, a hazard ratio (exp(coef)) significantly different from 1 (often assessed by the associated p-value), indicates that the variable has a significant effect on the hazard of an event occurring.
+For example, an HR of 2 would suggest that the event is occurring approximately twice as fast in one group compared to the other.

 Both **coef** and **exp(coef)** are valuable for interpreting the impact of predictor variables on survival outcomes in a Cox regression model. **exp(coef)** provides a more intuitive interpretation in terms of risk change, while **coef** is important for understanding the magnitude of the effect on the log hazard ratio.

 **se(coef)** - standard error of the coefficient estimate.
 It represents the standard deviation of the sampling distribution of the coefficient estimate.
 It is a measure of the uncertainty associated with the coefficient estimate.
 Smaller standard errors indicate more precise estimates, while larger standard errors indicate more uncertainty.